On a topological version of Pach's overlap theorem: Remarks and open problems

-\item The case of a general compact $\M\neq \Sph[d]$ will require a modification of our argument.
+\item The case of a general compact $\M\neq \Sph[d]$ will require a new argument.
 For example, we do not know how to prove the lower bound of $c(\log n)^{1/3}$ for $M=\Sph[2]\times\Sph[2]$ even assuming the generalization of Nikiforov's result to hypergraphs.

 \item We thank Joseph Briggs for valuable feedback on a previous version of this paper.

 \end{enumerate}